leobezerra/academia/docs/index.md

 coming from low income families, being women, and self-declaring as non-white.
-The remainder 2022 papers use AI techniques to model different business processes in the 3rd largest retail supermarket chain in the Northeast of Brazil, and is instrumental to assess the impact of the COVID-19 pandemic in the industry.
+The remainder 2022 papers use AI techniques to model different business processes in the 3rd largest retail supermarket chain in the Northeast of Brazil, and are instrumental to assess the impact of the COVID-19 pandemic in the industry.
 Finally, the 2018 papers address predictive policing to assist the local government in the forecasting of criminal occurrences.